Walk the Burn

 This project started as a story Lisa had pitched to an outdoor magazine who was interested in seeing the completed piece; a 30-day study of a controlled burn area for a photo/text article.
 However, along with the regrowth of the study area, something unexpected happened: a book idea grew out of the regrowth of Walk the Burn, and Lisa started an eagle nest study, and a couple of other projects.

 The goal was to find a new species every day.
-Lisa spent over 600 consecutive days, driving to and from the former town of Beaver, Minnesota; documenting life as she found it, on this land that was returned to its natural state, and now part of the wildlife refuge.
+Lisa spent over 600 consecutive days, driving to and from the former town of Beaver, Minnesota; documenting life as she found it on land the state purchased to become part of the wildlife refuge.

 Over the seven seasons, Lisa burned out many DSLR cameras, lenses, flash cards that couldn't keep up with her shooting – over a million images – to record her stories in the valley, or the weather elements.